baden03/t-minus-countdown/readme.txt

 * added optional years and months with omityears and omitmonths attributes
 * all styles are css optimised and were rebuilt to support more than three digits

 == Upgrade Notice ==
 * Plugin is the next generation of T(-) Countdown Widget
-* deactivate legacy plugin if activated
+* added Gutenberg block
-* removed unused functions
+* fine tuned css on some styles